Automated Biometric Information System helps secure data and borders

 - Leidos provides access via web-based AWS dashboards and management consoles utilizing MFA.

-Leidos uses a number of approaches to support backup and recovery following DOD guidelines and AWS Well-Architected Framework.
+- Leidos uses a number of approaches to support backup and recovery following DOD guidelines and AWS Well-Architected Framework.
 This includes data backups using disk to disk approach, Snapshots for VMs, and continuous data replication for on-premise to cloud environments.
 Leidos utilizes Snapshots, AMIs, and CloudFormation templates to recover from failed AWS instances.
 The approach is based on the criticality of the data and the infrastructure resources.
+Leidos built a multi-region disaster recovery solution within the AWS GovCloud to support additional availability and reliability into DoD ABIS.

 Our security approach largely relies on eliminating the opportunity for user error in the ABIS system.
 Through advanced monitoring systems and infrastructure-as-code, we harness cloud tools to ensure vulnerabilities are identified and mitigated.
 This Leidos approach has addressed and alleviated the customer's concerns regarding the security of the cloud.